How do I determine what’s a fair wage to pay my employees?

 - Instead, it’s helpful to maintain some space between pay ranges.
 For example, if you can afford to raise wages, try bumping up all wages by the same percentage.
 Alternatively, a lower-cost solution could be implementing a cascading increase where the lowest-paid employees receive the largest percentage bump and more highly-compensated staff members receive a slightly smaller percentage wage increase.

 - Remember that it takes time.
 Even if you can’t afford to pay everyone what you’d like immediately, it’s important to map out your ideal levels of employee compensation over time to ensure it’s an objective you’re working toward in your business plan.
-It’s helpful to set goals, establish timelines, and openly communicate with staff about which steps you wish to take toward paying higher wages.
+It’s helpful to set goals, establish timelines, and openly communicate with staff about which steps you plan to take toward paying higher wages.
 Furthermore, setting clear expectations around career progression and associated pay increases can give your employees extra motivation to stay with your business and work hard.

 - Remember schedules impact take-home pay, too.
 Both wage and schedules matter for stable pay.
 If you can raise wages and provide stable and adequate hours for workers, they will then have a stable base for their financial life.
 If you pay well by the hour but offer unstable schedules, where employees may get 25 hours one week but only 10 the next, it will still be hard for people to make a living.
 So make sure to look at the numbers of hours each employee works per week over a 3+ month period and see how variable it is and if they are getting the hours they want.
 If not, the Scheduling section offers ideas on how to provide more stable schedules.
 For helpful perspective, the New York Times has a great article highlighting this challenge for workers.